micedreams/CV/readme.md

    * Worked on writing end points for the REST API, freezed models, VelocityX.

 1. IntemLabs (MENTZA) (December 2020- October 2021)
+   * This is a Social meadia app which allowed users to go into an audio room and book mark special moments.
    * Technologies used:  Dart, Flutter, Ruby, Rails, HTML, CSS, Javascript.
    * Worked as part of a 3 person engineering team, Reporting directly to the CTO.
    * Worked on front-end stories which involved creating and refactoring multiple screens like,